MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 If the orchestrator doesn't require your Microsoft 365 data or skills to respond to a prompt, no debug info card will be returned.

+Debug cards are also not returned in cases of capacity throttling, where you will typically see an error message to try again later.

 #### Empty debug card

 If no plugins were enabled, the debug info card will return empty.

+#### Card with empty *Matched functions*

+If relevant plugins are enabled, yet no matched functions were returned for the given prompt, this likely indicates the prompt did not explicitly mention the plugin name.

 #### Card with empty *Selected functions for execution*

 If no enabled plugin matched the search intent of the prompt, the debug info card will report *No functions selected for execution*.
+This is likely because the command description in the manifest is not semantically related to the  search intent of the given prompt.

 If Copilot was previously matching and executing your plugin functions successfully, this could be an indication of throttling.

 #### Card with empty or failed *Function execution details*